-- Conceptualising a visual story to communicate effectively on all screen sizes
+--> Conceptualising a visual story to communicate effectively on all screen sizes.

-- Interactivity - when to use it and when to avoid
+--> Interactivity - when to use it and when to avoid.

-- Technical work flow and tools available to create custom responsive visualisations
+--> Technical work flow and tools available to create custom responsive visualisations.

-Gurman is a data and graphics journalist at Reuters in Singapore where she tells stories with code.
+About the speaker: Gurman is a data and graphics journalist at Reuters in Singapore where she tells stories with code.
 At the intersection of journalism, design and code, her work is a combination of data extraction, analysis and forming compelling narratives around data.

 She has told the data-driven story of pollution in Delhi through a set of photographs.
 As well as created visualisations with the faces of over 8,500 candidates contesting in the Indian election.
 Once, she also analysed 25,000 Bollywood songs to show the decline of the female solo.